 - Glue strong enough to hold plastic to a smooth wood surface (i.e. Liquid Nails)

-- Enough 15″ x 15″ Lego baseplates to tile the masonite surface
+- Enough 15″ x 15″ Lego baseplates to tile the masonite surface to create the Lego wall panel

 - Wall mountable storage for Lego bricks (We picked ours up at IKEA)